-The course explores divisions of philosophy and the perspectives of major philosophers and movements.
-Emphasis is placed on the history of ancient philosophy, basic logic, terminology and methodology, primary and secondary sources and periodicals.
+This course explores divisions of philosophy and the perspectives of major philosophers and movements.
+Emphasis is placed upon central philosophical problems such as the relationship between mind and body, the possibility of human freedom, the existence of God, and the scope and limits of human understanding.
 Offered as needed.